Oce-ane/Explore_Log/README.md

 <h4>Adding Pins</h4>

 1. On the journey's show page, click on "Add Pin."
+2. Choose between one of our beautiful templates or a blank canvas.
-2. Choose between adding text or photo inputs.
+3. Choose between adding text or photo inputs.
-3. For text, enter your text and click outside the input to save it.
+4. For text, enter your text and click outside the input to save it.
-4. For photos, upload an image file from your device.
+5. For photos, upload an image file from your device.
-5. Resize and reposition the elements as needed.
+6. Resize and reposition the elements as needed.

 <h4>Undoing Actions</h4>